Sheshadri-1992/ds256-jan2019/ds256-project/jsk/README.md

 # ds256-Course project
-This contains the code used for meeting the mid-term project requirements in the course ds256
+This contains the code used for meeting the project requirements in the course ds256 taught by Dr. Yogesh Simmhan at IISc